AnimusUNO/animus-social/docs/DEPLOYMENT.md

 - **Community**: Join discussions on GitHub Discussions
 - **Contact**: Reach out to maintainers for support

-This deployment guide provides comprehensive instructions for deploying Sanctum Social in various environments.
+This deployment guide provides comprehensive instructions for deploying Animus Social in various environments.
 Choose the deployment method that best fits your needs and infrastructure requirements.